RoboticExplorationLab/RobotDynamics.jl/docs/src/liemodel.md

 In robotics, the state of our robot often depends on one or more arbitrary 3D rotations (a.k.a. orientation, attitude).
-Effectively representing the non-trivial group structure of rotations has been a topic of student for over 100 years, and as a result many parameterizations exists.
+Effectively representing the non-trivial group structure of rotations has been a topic of study for over 100 years, and as a result many parameterizations exists.
 RobotDynamics supports the types defined in [Rotations.jl](https://github.com/JuliaGeometry/Rotations.jl).